qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 The `local_only` flag is set by the sender per the rule in Section 7.4 and stored by the receiver as received.

-Routing entries do not carry a version field.
-Profile and manifest versions travel only with inline mappings (this section's `n_user_mappings` / `n_node_mappings`) and with `INDEX_DUMP`.
-When the originator's `profile_version` or `manifest_version` for one of its assigned indexes increments, the originator's allocator marks the index as needing re-introduction (Section 3.8) and the next outgoing `ROUTING_UPDATE` includes a fresh inline mapping carrying the new version.
-Between version changes, receivers treat their cached version as current.
+User entries do not carry a version field: a user's `profile_version` travels only with inline user mappings (this section's `n_user_mappings`) and with `INDEX_DUMP`.
+When the originator's `profile_version` for one of its assigned user indexes increments, the originator marks the index as needing re-introduction (Section 3.8) and the next outgoing `ROUTING_UPDATE` includes a fresh inline user mapping carrying the new version.
+Between version changes, receivers treat their cached profile version as current.

+Node entries additionally carry the origin's current `manifest_version` (a 4-byte field appended after `hop_count`).
+Because node entries flood the sphere on the ordinary origin/relay cadence (Section 7.1), this re-advertises each manifest-bearing node's committed manifest version continuously, which is the trigger for manifest synchronization (Section 10.8).
+A node entry exists for exactly the manifest-bearing nodes — gateways and multi-user hosts (Section 3.2) — so the field is never wasted.
+The value a node places in its outgoing node entries is its own *committed* manifest version for the target, never a version it has only heard advertised but not yet verified (the advertise-only-committed rule, Section 10.8).
+Inline node mappings continue to carry `manifest_version` as well, for the first introduction of an index.

 The maximum number of mappings per kind is 255 (limited by the 1-byte count).
 The maximum number of entries per kind is 65,535;